yash-srivastava19/yash-srivastava19.github.io/index.md

   - [**SpiceyDicey**](https://github.com/yash-srivastava19/SpicyDicey) : SpicyDicey is a end to end machine learning project that aims to predicts the number that appears on a dice.
 All of the work in collecting the data and editing the images has been done individually and from scratch.

-Here are some of the awesome notebooks 📓 I've made on Kaggle :
+Here are some of the awesome notebooks 📓 I've made on Kaggle(I'm a 2x Kaggle Expert also !!) :

   - [**FC Barcelona is Back!**](https://www.kaggle.com/code/yashsrivastava51213/part1-fc-barcelona-is-back-sports-data-analytics) : Analyzed FC Barcelona’s LaLiga performance in the 2022-23 season on Kaggle, achieving Bronze Medal and 200+ views apart from receiving recognition from Kaggle.